agslima/csv-schema-evolution/README.md

 * Lack of transparency in processing pipelines
 * No guarantees around sanitization or secure storage

-This system was built to solve those problems in a **controlled, auditable backend service**.
+This system was designed to address these issues in a **controlled and auditable backend service**.

 ---